-The Organization is a recipient of a grant from the New Jersey Cultural Trust ("NJCT").
-The grant provides that contributions made to the Organization that are submitted to NJCT for matching funds, and that are certified by NJCT, are to be held in perpetuity in the endowment and classified as permanently restricted net assets.
-Additionally, the matching funds received by the Organization from the NJCT are to be classified as permanently restricted.
-To date, the Organization has submitted to NJCT for matching funds contributions totaling \$6,529,983, which have been certified by the NJCT.
+The Organization was a recipient of a grant from the New Jersey Cultural Trust ("NJCT"), which concluded in 2016.
+The grant provided that contributions made to the Organization that are submitted to NJCT for matching funds, and that are certified by NJCT, are to be held in perpetuity in the endowment and classified as permanently restricted net assets.
+Additionally, the matching funds received by the Organization from the NJCT were to be classified as permanently restricted.
+The Organization had submitted to NJCT for matching funds contributions totaling \$6,529,983, which were certified by the NJCT.